Mycology 103: Substrate Science & Spawn Production

 The No-Soak Method

-- Take a handful of prepared grain
+- Inspect a handful of prepared grain

 Wet grain is the primary cause of bacterial contamination.
 If in doubt, err on the side of slightly too dry—mycelium can tolerate this better than excess moisture.